pansap99/COBRA/README.md

 where ```model``` is the name of the model inside the `./models/train` folder, ```num_ref_points``` is the number of reference points (see paper), ```overlap``` is the percentage of overlapping regions while ```vis_overlap``` visualizes overlaping regions before starting the training.

-After the training is complete a folder named ```./results/model``` will be created with the above structure:
+After the training is complete a folder named ```./results/model``` will be created with the below structure:

 ```
 model_name